Capri stock craters 45% after judge blocks $8.5 billion Tapestry deal

 In This Article:

-Capri Holdings (CPRI), the parent company of Michael Kors and Jimmy Choo, saw shares plunge around 45% in after-hours trading on Thursday after a US judge blocked its pending $8.5 billion merger with Coach owner Tapestry (TPR).
+Capri Holdings (CPRI), the parent company of Michael Kors and Jimmy Choo, saw shares plunge around 47% in early trading on Friday after a US judge blocked its pending $8.5 billion acquisition by Coach owner Tapestry (TPR).

 In a court filing obtained by Yahoo Finance, US District Judge Jennifer Rochon ruled that "antitrust has come into fashion," arguing a merger between the two fashion powerhouses "will substantially lessen competition in the market for accessible-luxury handbags."

-Tapestry and Capri had announced their proposed merger last year.
+Tapestry and Capri announced the proposed tie-up last year.
 The combination would have brought together six high-profile fashion brands under one roof: Tapestry’s Coach, Stuart Weitzman, and Kate Spade with Capri’s Versace, Jimmy Choo, and Michael Kors.

-Shares of Tapestry moved in the opposite direction of Capri in the aftermath of the news, rising roughly 13%.
+Tapestry stock moved in the opposite direction of Capri in the aftermath of the late-Thursday news, rising roughly 14% in early morning trading Friday.

-"We face competitive pressures from both lower- and higher-priced products and continue to believe this transaction is pro-competitive and pro-consumer."
+"We face competitive pressures from both lower- and higher-priced products and continue to believe this transaction is pro-competitive and pro-consumer," the statement continued.

 The Federal Trade Commission had moved to block the acquisition in April, seeking a preliminary injunction to stop the deal.
 That injunction was granted by Rochon on Thursday.

-At the time, the agency had argued a merger would "[threaten] to deprive consumers of the competition for affordable handbags, while hourly workers stand to lose the benefits of higher wages and more favorable workplace conditions."
+At the time, the agency had argued the acquisition would "[threaten] to deprive consumers of the competition for affordable handbags, while hourly workers stand to lose the benefits of higher wages and more favorable workplace conditions."

 Tapestry fought back against those claims, arguing a merger was necessary in order to compete against dominant European players like Gucci.

-The ruling blocks the merger while the FTC goes forward with its proceedings, but all parties will still have the chance to argue their case before the FTC.
+The ruling blocks the deal while the FTC goes forward with its proceedings, but all parties will still have the chance to argue their case before the FTC.